Existance29/FED-Assignment-2/README.md

 ## Wireframes (High fidelity mobile, desktop as well as low fidelity included inside.): https://www.figma.com/file/rLzP4gqtDxOqX0mLNKtzrX/FED-ASSG2?type=design&node-id=0%3A1&mode=design&t=DDYUWWpjVgscKrow-1
 ## Video pitch: https://drive.google.com/file/d/1fNgpubO42NIux_gzYRVHAOSIPD6jdwPm/view?usp=drive_link
 # JSB Tech
 JSB Tech is an innovative ecommerce platform dedicated to providing gamers and tech enthusiasts with the latest in gaming gear and accessories.
 From high-performance keyboards and mice to immersive gaming headsets and cutting-edge gaming PCs, JSB Tech aims to be the one-stop-shop for all gaming needs.
-Our platform is designed to offer a seamless shopping experience, allowing users to easily find, compare, and purchase the best products to enhance their gaming experience.
+Our platform is designed to offer a seamless shopping experience, allowing users to easily find and purchase the best products to enhance their gaming experience.
 This website also focuses on e-commerce with gamification features.
-The gamification revolves around a lucky draw, where users can earn different items, such as credits and products.
-To earn the currency spent on the lucky draw, users can play the in-site games, mainly being the 2d aim trainer, typing speed test, as well as the 2d snake game.
+The gamification revolves around a lucky draw, where users can earn different items, such as credits and products.The prize pool ranges from in-store credits ($15), shipping vouchers, to gaming keyboards, gaming mice, gaming headsets and even gaming PCs worth $2000!
+To earn Draws for the lucky draw, users can play the in-site games, mainly being the 2d aim trainer, typing speed test, as well as the 2d snake game.
 The better their in-game performance, the more draws they get to earn.
 When purchasing items, users can also earn additional draws based on how much they spend ($50 = 1 draw)

 Our mission is to empower gamers by offering a curated selection of the best gaming gear on the market, ensuring they have access to the tools they need to achieve peak performance.
 Whether you're a casual gamer looking to enhance your gaming setup or a professional esports athlete seeking competitive edge, JSB Tech has you covered.